-A committal is the last part of a funeral.
-It happens just before the person is buried or cremated and is a final chance to say goodbye.
+A committal service is the last part of a funeral.
+It's a short ceremony that happens just before the person is buried or cremated and is a final chance to say goodbye.
 Most committal services include readings, poems or songs.
 Though what happens varies slightly depending on whether the committal is part of a religious or non-religious funeral.

-For example, in a Christian funeral service the committal signifies that the person who has died is now with God.
+For example, at a Christian funeral the committal service signifies that the person who has died is now with God.
 Reading prayers is an important part of the service.

-Some Humanist and other non-religious funerals also include committals.
+Some Humanist and other non-religious funerals also include committal services.
 At these funerals, the committal is more like a final goodbye.
-It’s a chance to reflect on the person and perhaps say a few last words.
+It’s a chance to reflect on the life of the person and perhaps say a few last words.

 What’s the difference between a funeral and committal service?